 DeutschINSA is available at three levels:

-- Expert level is for baccalaureate holders with a good first modern language level and the motivation to embark upon a demanding Franco-German course.
+- Expert level is for baccalaureate holders with at least a B2 + language level and the motivation to embark upon a demanding Franco-German course.
 This level offers the possibility of preparing for a German bachelor’s degree in parallel with the first cycle at INSA.
 Before the beginning of Year 1, they will attend a mandatory two-week summer school.
 Depending on the specialization chosen (at the end of the summer school), the semesters spent in Germany will be either S1-S2-S3-S4 or S3-S4 (the latter variant not leading to the German bachelor’s degree).
 In addition to the German bachelor’s degree, the student will also receive their diploma in engineering specifically mentioning that they have completed the “DeutschINSA expert course”.

 |German lessons||Mod.
 Lang 2||Mod.
 Lang 1||Mod.
 Lang 1|